alex-eliot/md-to-imgur/README.md

 With the most optimal conditions, where all pages of the chapters are sent without any errors, the total requests should be a simple <img src="https://latex2image-output.s3.amazonaws.com/img-PUwq39yZ.jpg" />.
 For example, sending 4 chapters with 20 pages each chapter, should use 80 upload requests on RapidAPI.
 For every page send failure, it's +1.

-# Disclaimer

-The project is created simply for educational use.